Caesar-github/mpv/DOCS/man/encode.rst

         "``--oac=libmp3lame --oacopts=b=128000``"
             selects 128 kbps MP3 encoding.

-    Options are managed in lists.
-There are a few commands to manage the options list.
+    This is a key/value list option.
+See `List Options`_ for details.

-    ``--oacopts-add=<options1[,options2,...]>``
+    ``--oacopts-add=<option>``
-        Appends the options given as arguments to the options list.
+        Appends the option given as an argument to the options list.
+(Passing multiple options is currently still possible, but deprecated.)

     ``--oacopts=""``
         Completely empties the options list.